mitchelljustin/pragmatic-lightning/index.md

 The command will print out your "cipher seed mnemonic": 24 English words that map one-to-one to your generated private key.
 You can ignore this for now and move on to the next section.

-**Note**: You can now find out whether LND is done syncing by running `docker-compose exec lnd lncli -n testnet getinfo` and checking whether "synced_to_chain" is set to true in the output.
+**Note**: You can now find out whether LND is done syncing by running `./lnd/lncli -n testnet getinfo` and checking whether "synced_to_chain" is set to true in the output.

 **Sidenote: Production Security**